affableashish/k8s-hands-on/README.md

 So, this whole block is checking if `.Values.imagePullSecrets` is set, and if it is, it’s adding an `imagePullSecrets` field to the Pod spec with the value of `.Values.imagePullSecrets`, converted to YAML and indented by 8 spaces.

-For example, if your `values.yaml` file contained:
+For example, if your `values.yaml` file contains:
 ````
 imagePullSecrets:
   - name: myregistrykey